 Cycles and circles and spirals are at the core of who we are, despite the fact that we have mostly lost sight of them.
 What you are about to read is intended to offer insights into ways to reconnect with your roots though the ancient art/science of Astrology.

-Over the past few articles we have begun our monthly focus on the Moon’s cycle from New to Full and back again.
+We will again begin by focusing on the Moon’s cycle from New to Full and back again.
 This is the fastest moving cycle in our heavens and the most readily accessible in the sky to even the most casual observer.
-Since in astrological understanding, the Moon represents our emotions - and how we respond to the ebb and flow of everyday life - it is also the most easily observed internally.
+Since, in astrological understanding, the Moon represents our emotions - and how we respond to the ebb and flow of everyday life - it is also the most easily observed in a personal way.